rubys/kamal-in-production/docs/Assemble.md

 When done you will end up with a rather opaque registry password that you will need later.

+!!! note
-Note: Be aware of your container registry's visibility settings.
+    Be aware of your container registry's visibility settings.
 Docker Hub repositories default to public, and Docker's free plan allows only a single private repository(1).
 A public repository is typically fine if your application's code is already public and you've followed the instructions in [Secrets](Secrets.md).
     { .annotate }

     1. Container registries identify images using the format `username/repository:tag`.
 Kamal uses one repository per application and tags each built image with it's git revision SHA, as in `samruby/depot:b4a133e45d9dc7becf90f98bd045a6956e886a19`

 ---